Haunted Hill Spooky Town

 Once the painting is finished I can have fun adding grass, bushes, rocks, pond plants, and custom accessories like tombstones, clay skulls, and clay snakes.
 Here’s a DIY tip for fall & Halloween villages: you can dye oregano with acrylic paint to use as leaves!

-At this point, I’ll also any water features with a combination of crystal clear caulk and a two-part resin you can find at most hobby stores.
+At this point, I’ll also create any water features with a combination of crystal clear caulk and a two-part resin you can find at most hobby stores.

 Bonus: Don’t be too quick to throw away your larger scrap pieces of foam!
 You never know what you might be able to turn them into.
 For example, I converted this extra piece into an small platform to display the name of my town.